Version 1.0 2016-11-03

 Trimble, the producer of Tekla software and services, has embraced opportunities created by the internet.
 Tekla Online Services team focuses on creating and maintaining online services that support and create additional value to the users of Tekla software.
 Some examples include Tekla Model Sharing service for collaboration, and Tekla User Assistance, which helps users utilize Tekla products effectively.

-The online services we focus on here are Tekla Account and Tekla Online Admin Tool, Tekla Model Sharing, Tekla User Assistance, Tekla Warehouse, Tekla Forum, Tekla Downloads, and Tekla Campus.
+The online services we focus on here are Tekla Account and Tekla Online Admin Tool, Tekla Model Sharing, Tekla User Assistance, Tekla Warehouse, Tekla Forum, Tekla Downloads, Tekla Campus and Tekla Developer Center.

 This paper discusses some of the security and privacy topics that are important to our customers.